authorizerdev/docs/src/pages/contributing.md

 ## Where to ask questions?

 1. Check our [Github Issues](https://github.com/authorizerdev/authorizer/issues) to see if someone has already answered your question.
-2. Join our community on Discord(TODO: coming soon) and feel free to ask us your questions
+2. Join our community on [Discord](https://discord.gg/bSPgHKZR) and feel free to ask us your questions

 As you gain experience with Authorizer, please help answer other people's questions! :pray: